Power of the interactive proof systems with verifiers modeled by semi-quantum two-way finite automata: Basic models

 2QCFA were introduced by Ambainis and Watrous \cite{Amb02} and explored by Qiu, Yakaryilmaz and others \cite{Qiu08,Yak10,ZhgQiu11,Zhg12}.
 Informally, a 2QCFA can be seen as a 2DFA with an access to a quantum memory for states of a fixed Hilbert space upon which at each step either a unitary operation is performed or a projective measurement and the outcomes of which then probabilistically determines the next move of the underlying 2DFA.

 A quantum analogue of IP was introduced by Watrous in 2003 \cite{Wat03} and since then the study of QIP has become an interesting and important topic of quantum complexity theory.
 In particular, quantum analogues of Babai's {\em Arthur-Merlin proof system} called now {\em quantum Arthur-Merlin proof system} (QAM) have drawn a significant attention \cite{Wat09,Yak12,Yak12a}.
 In \cite{Yak12,Yak12a}, for Arthur-Merlin IP verifiers are augmented by a fixed-size quantum memory.
-In \cite{Nis09} {\em one-way quantum finite automata} (both of the {\em measure-many} and {\em measure-once} types) and {\em two-way quantum finite automata} are considered as verifiers.
+In \cite{NY04,Nis09,NY14} {\em one-way quantum finite automata} (both of the {\em measure-many} and {\em measure-once} types) and {\em two-way quantum finite automata} are considered as verifiers.

-In this paper, such IP are mainly considered in which verifiers are not 2PFA, as in \cite{Nis09}, but 2QCFA and the verifier and the prover have just classical communication.
+In this paper, such IP are mainly considered in which verifiers are not 2PFA, as in \cite{NY04,Nis09,NY14}, but 2QCFA and the verifier and the prover have just classical communication.
 More exactly, verifiers are augmented by a quantum memory size of which does not depend on the size of the input.
 The formal definition is as follows:

-\begin{Df} A QIP(2QCFA) is given by a pair (P,V), where P is a prover and V is a verifier, as illustrated in Figure \ref{f2}, and the prover communicate classically with the verifier through a special communication cell.
+\begin{Df} A QIP(2QCFA) is given by a pair $(P,V)$, where $P$ is a prover and $V$ is a verifier, as illustrated in Figure \ref{f2}, and the prover communicate classically with the verifier through a special communication cell.